tonyrog/hex/README.md

 Home EXchange
 =============

-HEX is a event engine that integrates micro signals and rules into a nice soupe of action.
+HEX is an event engine that integrates micro signals and rules into a nice soup of reactions.

 The goal is to be able to prototype nearly any kind of hardware/software project in a limited amout of time.

-Plenty of plugin exist to integrate with hardware.
+Plenty of plugins exist to integrate with hardware.

 Current plugins